-The owner should become familiar with the layout of the water and waste sys-

-The owner should inspect the condition of fuel lines for cracks or leaks.
-A primary source of fuel-related problems is water in the system.
-The owner should use only well maintained fueling facilities and make sure fuel fill caps are tightly secured after filling.
-Check and maintain tems by walking through the boat with the diagrams provided in this manual.
+The owner should become familiar with the layout of the water and waste systems by walking through the boat with the diagrams provided in this manual.
 It is especially important that the owner knows all the thru-hull valve locations and inspects for leaks frequently.
 Refer to plumbing diagrams in Specifications and Technical section of this manual.